Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

-Figure \ref{outsamplersquared} shows the out-of-sample performance of our model in predicting the returns across time.
-We plot the time series of monthly $R$-squared, $R_t^2$ (left scale) and the evolution of $R_{pool}^2$ and $R^2_{avg}$ over an expanding testing sample (right scale).
-For example, $R^2_{pool}$ ($R^2_{avg}$) in Jan 2000 is the pooled $R$-squared (average $R$-squared) evaluated on the testing sample, Jan 1987 to Jan 2000.
-The positive values of $R^2_{pool}$ and $R_{avg}^2$ over the expanding testing sample indicates that our model outperforms the zero predictions consistently over time.
-Moreover, our model achieves $R^2_{pool}=1.29\%$ over the full testing sample, which corresponds to Dec 2016 in Figure \ref{outsamplersquared}.
-This is substantially greater than the corresponding numbers, 0.4\% and 0.58\%, for the neural network models in \cite{gu_kel_xiu_20} and \cite{gu2021autoencoder}, respectively.
-This shows that our simple approach beats these benchmarks significantly in terms of out-of-sample predictive accuracy measured by $R_{pool}^2$.
-The value $R^2_{avg}=0.70\%$ over the full test sample further confirms the superior performance of our model.
-To assure that small stocks do not drive this unprecedented predictive performance, i.e., that our model is not simply picking up small-scale inefficiencies driven by illiquidity, we measure $R^2_{pool}$ on two test subsamples.
+There are several observations.
+The positive values of $R^2_{pool}$ and $R_{avg}^2$ over the expanding test subsample indicates that our model outperforms the zero predictions consistently over time.
+Moreover, our model achieves $R^2_{pool}=0.78\%$ over the full test sample.\footnote{This is substantially greater than the corresponding numbers, 0.4\% and 0.58\%, for the neural network models in \cite{gu_kel_xiu_20} (Table 1 on Page 2250) and \cite{gu2021autoencoder} (Table 2 on Page 11), respectively.} The value $R^2_{avg}=0.39\%$ over the full test sample further confirms the superior performance of our model.
+To assure that small stocks do not drive this unprecedented predictive performance, i.e., that our model is not simply picking up small-scale inefficiencies driven by illiquidity, we also measured $R^2_{pool}$ on two test subsamples.
 The first consists of the top-1{,}000 stocks and the second of the bottom-1{,}000 stocks by market capitalization each month.
-The values of $R^2_{pool}$ for the two subsamples are 0.76\% and 1.19\%, respectively.
+The values of $R^2_{pool}$ for the two subsamples are 0.625\% and 1.002\%, respectively.
 This is indicative that our model is capable of capturing the systematic structure in the large-cap as well as small-cap stocks, although the performance is slightly better for the small-cap stocks.

-Importantly, our model also dominates the performance on these subsamples, which is 0.7\% for large stocks and 0.45\% for small stocks, of \cite{gu_kel_xiu_20}.
+Compared to the linear benchmark models, we observe a significant improvement in prediction accuracy when employing the non-linear kernel instead of the affine kernel.
+Our model, E-GPR ($\gamma$-exp), consistently outperforms the linear benchmarks in terms of both $R^2_{pool}$ and $R^2_{avg}$.
+Figure~\ref{comparison_R2} also illustrates the temporal evolution of the contribution of non-linearity to predictive performance, highlighting that the ranking of model performance presented in Table \ref{rsq_comparison} remains consistent throughout the sample period.
+This consistency reinforces the robustness of our model across different time horizons.
+Additionally, the improved $R^2$ of ensemble linear regression (E-LR) compared to standard linear regression (LR) underscores the benefits of our proposed ensemble learning approach.